TissueMAPS/TissueMAPS/README.md

         additiveBlend: true
     });

-The properties are added like normal OpenLayers properties to the base class of all layers in the file: `ol/layer/layerbase.js`.
+The properties are added like normal OpenLayers properties to the base class of all layers in the file: `ol/layer/layerbase.js` and to the type of the options that are passed to the constructors (`ol/externs/olx.js`).

+## TODO

+### 1 - Artifacts

+When drawing maps with `drawBlackPixels` set to `false` a new fragment shader called ColorFragmentNoBlack is used.
+This leads to some strange black artifacts which consist of black pixels around drawn edges.
+This seems to be related to texture filtering.

+Changing the following lines in `ol/renderer/webgl/webgllayerrenderer.js` `bindFramebuffer`-method:

+    gl.texParameteri(goog.webgl.TEXTURE_2D, goog.webgl.TEXTURE_MAG_FILTER,
+        goog.webgl.LINEAR);
+    gl.texParameteri(goog.webgl.TEXTURE_2D, goog.webgl.TEXTURE_MIN_FILTER,
+        goog.webgl.LINEAR);

+to:

+    gl.texParameteri(goog.webgl.TEXTURE_2D,
+        goog.webgl.TEXTURE_MAG_FILTER, goog.webgl.NEAREST);
+    gl.texParameteri(goog.webgl.TEXTURE_2D,
+        goog.webgl.TEXTURE_MIN_FILTER, goog.webgl.NEAREST);

+removes some of them, but not all.

+For the moment just use additive blending for the segmentation layer.

+### 2 - Direct loading of 8 bit grayscale images

+It would be nice if we loaded 8bit grayscale images as textures directly instead of loading them as RGB.

+Location where the textures for each layer are loaded:
+`bindFramebuffer`-method in file `ol/renderer/webgl/webgllayerrenderer.js`

-## Some notes
+### Some further notes

 Colorization of the pixels is done in the fragment shader that is used when nonstandard image properties are used (e.g. an opacity unequal 1 or a color different from `[1, 1, 1]`).
 These changes were made directly in shader language in the file `ol/renderer/webgl/webglmapcolor.glsl`.